IoT and smart buildings

 A man standing on a building and a woman depicting cloud based solution

-Through the use of mobile devices and computers, technology in smart buildings links building operations and streamlines activities such as monitoring building temperature, security, and maintenance.
+Through the use of mobile devices and computers, IoT in smart buildings links building operations and streamlines activities such as monitoring building temperature, security, and maintenance.
 This enables commercial property owners and facility managers to improve operational efficiencies and cost control.

 According to MarketsandMarkets, the smart building market will be worth nearly US$109 billion by 2028.
 One of the major drivers of smart building growth is the rising adoption of IoT-enabled building operations and management solutions.
 As technology becomes more sophisticated and the number of smart building devices, applications, and solution providers proliferates, choosing the right facility/building operations solution is crucial for business owners to maximize the benefits of technology investments.